 Class presentation - 30%

 Log book - 70%

 References: Advice on references will be provided at the commencement of teaching.

+P5782 Physiotherapy in Obstetrics and Gynaecology: Clinical Education

+Contact Hours: 120

+(practical participation, lectures, tutorials, attendance at operations and different hospital departments).

+Prerequisite or Corequisite: P5781

-P5782 Physiotherapy in Obstetrics and Gynaecology: Clinical Contact Hours: 120 (120 hours of practical participation, lectures, tutorials, attendance at operations and different hospital departments).
-Prerequisite/Corequisite: P5781 Content: Students have the opportunity to reinforce in a clinical setting the knowledge gained in the theoretical component of the subject.
+Content: Students have the opportunity to reinforce in a clinical setting the knowledge gained in the theoretical component of the subject.
 The programme is a contract arranged by the student, the School and the clinic, designed to fit the needs of the individual student.

 Assessment:

-Class taking - 40% Individual paper - 30% Log book - 30% Log book - 30% References: Advice on references will be provided at the commencement of teaching.

-P5791 Physiotherapy in Geriatrics

-Contact Hours: 174

-Content: This subject comprises the following units:

-P5792 Physiotherapy in Geriatrics: Theory P5793 Physiotherapy in Geriatrics: Clinical

-P5792 Physiotherapy in Geriatrics: Theory

-Contact Hours: 54

-(50 × 1 hour lectures and demonstrations;

-2 x 2 hour visits to clinics)

-Prerequisite: Nil

-Content: This unit integrates knowledge of ageing processed in different body systems and enables students to formulate and administer appropriate assessment, treatment, and evaluative principles in cases of multiple pathology, in programmes for maintenance of health or rehabilitation in institutions and in community settings.
-Includes a component of domiciliary physiotherapy focussing on the topics: organisation of domiciliary programmes, assessment, treatment and evaluation of management in the home and family context.
-Reinforces students' knowledge of the roles of other health care professionals, their goals and methods in the overall management of geriatric patients.
+Class taking - 40% Individual paper - 30% Log book - 30% References: Advice on references will be provided at the commencement of teaching.
+Physiotherapy P5790 Physiotherapy in Geriatrics Contact Hours: 189 (69 theory, 120 clinical) Content: This subject comprises the following units: P5791 Physiotherapy in Geriatrics: Theory P5792 Physiotherapy in Geriatrics: Clinical Ecucation P5791 Physiotherapy in Geriatrics: Theory Contact Hours: 69 (lectures, tutorials, class presentations) Prerequisites or Corequisites: BL519, P5660, P5541 Content: This unit extends knowledge and understanding of the aetiology, pathology, medical, surgical and pharmacological management of disorders commonly presenting in older persons.
+The unit also integrates knowledge of ageing processes in different body systems and enables students to formulate and administer appropriate assessment, treatment, and evaluative principles in cases of multiple pathology, in programmes for maintenance of health or rehabilitation in institutions and in community settings.
+It includes a component of domiciliary physiotherapy focussing on the topics: organisation of domiciliary programmes, assessment, treatment and evaluation of management in the home and family context and reinforces students' knowledge of the roles of other health care professionals, their goals and methods in the overall management of geriatric patients.
 Introduces students to perceptual problems of the aged, and the effects on physiotherapy management.
 Assessment:

-3 x 2,500 - 3,000 word assignments (1 each term - 33% each) References: Advice on references will be provided at the commencement of teaching.
-P5793 Physiotherapy in Geriatrics: Clinical Contact Hours: 120 (120 hours of clinical experience) Prerequisite/Corequisite: P5792 Content: In clinics, students develop and consolidate knowledge gained during the theoretical subject.
-Students consult and communicate with staff on overall programmes of management of the geriatric patient.
+2 x 2,500 - 3,000 word assignments (equal weighting) References: Advice on references will be provided at the commencement of teaching.
+P5792 Physiotherapy in Geriatrics: Clinical Education Contact Hours: 120 (clinical experience) Prerequisite or Corequisite: P5791 Content: In clinics, students develop and consolidate knowledge gained during the theoretical subject.
+Students consult and communicate with clinical staff on overall programmes of management of the geriatric patient.
 Assessment:

-Log book for each placement - 40% Clinicians' report (satisfactory/unsatisfactory) Clinical examination - 60%.
+Log book for each placement - 40% Clinicians' reports (satisfactory/unsatisfactory) Clinical examination - 60%.
 PROSTHETICS AND ORTHOTICS PO110 Prosthetics and Orthotics Laboratory Techniques Contact Hours: 132 (lectures, demonstrations, practical classes).
 Prerequisite: Nil Content: Work methods are reinforced by student participation in use of tools, techniques and machines that are common to the prosthetics/orthotics laboratory.
 There will be a strong emphasis on safety in this subject.
 Assessment:

 Class projects

-1,000 word assignment
+1.000 word assignment

-11/2 hour exam
+11⁄2 hour exam

-References: Printed notes may be purchased from the School of

-Prosthetics and Orthotics.
+References: Printed notes may be purchased from the School of Prosthetics and Orthotics.

 PO111 Technical Drawing

 Contact Hours: 21 (lectures and drawing practice).

 Prerequisite: Nil

-Content: A subject designed to give an understaning and allow development of drawing skills.
+Content: A subject designed to give an understanding and allow development of drawing skills.
 There is emphasis on pictorial and diagramatic communication relevant to prosthetics and orthotics.

 Assessment: Folder of class drawings.

 References: Advice on references for the subject will be provided at the commencement of teaching.

-PO112 Materials Technology

-Contact Hours: 36 (lectures and laboratory classes).

-Prerequisite or Corequisite: BL152

-Content: This subject along with BL152 (General Science) is designed to give students a theoretical and practical understanding of a range of materials used in prosthetics and orthotics.
+PO112 Materials Technology Contact Hours: 36 (lectures and laboratory classes).
+Prerequisite or Corequisite: BL152 Content: This subject along with BL152 (General Science) is designed to give students a theoretical and practical understanding of a range of materials used in prosthetics and orthotics.
 Aspects include safety when using materials, structure and properties of materials, and how these are affected by fabricating processes and use in prosthetic and orthotic devices.
 Assessment: